You open your email and see an urgent message titled 'Account Update Required'.

 Password Protect: A Lack of Security, a Lack of Usability

-Password-protected documents might not quite meet the security and usability needs that today’s users and businesses are looking for.
+Password-protected documents may not meet the security and usability needs that today’s users and businesses expect for sensitive information.

-Weak encryption, password reliance, and vulnerability to brute force or social engineering attacks make them unsuitable for sensitive information.
+Weak encryption, password reliance, and exposure to brute force or social engineering attacks make them a poor fit for high-risk files.

-Handling and sharing these files can slow you down and leave no record of who accessed them, which is important for certain regulations.
+Handling and sharing these files can slow you down and leave no record of who accessed them, which matters in regulated environments.